Ink/Stitch: a free embroidery digitizing program

 With Ink/Stitch, you can certainly convert more than one vector shape into different embroidery areas.
 You can also generate different types of embroidery files other than fill stitch areas.

-Instead of generating simple fill areas, you can also create appliqué designs.
+Instead of generating simple fill areas, you can also create appliqué designs in Ink/Stitch.
 As long as you can get the object into a vector based format, you can specify whether you want the shape to be stitched as a fill or as an outline.
 And, a series of outline files is all you need to create an appliqué design.

 Inkstitch has the ability to create embroidery files from letters.
 While the font choices in Ink/Stitch are quite limited, you can still generate words and phrases very quickly and then save them as embroidery files.